Average Days Delinquent Explained: How To Calculate It and Why It’s Helpful to AR Teams

 Average days delinquent formula

-There is a simple formula for calculating ADD, which starts with calculating your DSO and best possible days sales outstanding (BPDSO).
+There is a simple formula for doing an average days delinquent calculation, which starts with calculating your DSO and best possible days sales outstanding (BPDSO).
 Best possible DSO indicates the most ideal timeline in which you could expect to collect payments.
 It represents how fast you could get paid in a perfect world and gives your collections department an ideal to aspire to (though it’s rare that your actual DSO will match it).

 Here are the formulas to calculate those metrics: